ErpNetDocs/webclient/introduction/user-roles.md

-# How to define user roles for “Enterprise Company” and “Company Location”
+# How to define user roles

 You can assign roles to security users and link them to specific **enterprise companies** and **company locations**.